kw7oe/kw7oe.github.io/content/posts/one-thing-at-a-time.md

 Have you heard of Paradox of Choice?
 This is a perfect example for that.

-When we are having too many goals set out for ourselves, we have inherently fallen into the prey of having too many choices.
+When we have too many goals set out for ourselves, we have inherently fallen into the prey of having too many choices.

 When we have _too many goals, that are equally important, nothing is important._